angavrilov/angavrilov-rigs/README.md

 ## Limb Rigs

-### Extended Leg (`limbs.leg_plus`)

-Adds experimental extensions to leg.

-* **Toe Tip Roll** generates a slider to apply the forward roll to the toe.
-  Roll is applied around a point produced by projecting the tail of the toe bone on the ground plane that has the rock and roll backward pivots.

-**Runtime Options:**

-* **Roll Forward On Toe** makes the toe roll forward on its tip.
-* **IK->FK With Roll** snap button tries to snap IK to FK, using the heel roll control to preserve the current IK control orientation as much as possible.
-  The operator allows selecting which roll channels to use via redo panel.

 ### Extra Leg Heel (`limbs.extra_heel`)

 Used as a child of a leg rig, this allows adding an alternative rest pose for